 Financial Compensation Paid to an Emergency Services Volunteer

-A financial compensation not exceeding $1,315 for 2023 ($1,380 for 2024) is tax-exempt if it is paid by a government, a municipality or other public authority to a person who is:
+A financial compensation not exceeding $1,380 for 2024 ($1,420 for 2025) is tax-exempt if it is paid by a government, a municipality or other public authority to an individual who is:

-If the amounts paid (as an allowance or in any other form) and the value of the benefits granted to the volunteer during the year are more than $1,315 for 2023 ($1,380 for 2024), the excess is taxable and must be included in boxes A, G, I and L of the volunteer's RL-1 slip (see courtesy translation RL-1-T).
+If the amounts paid (as an allowance or in any other form) and the value of the benefits granted to the individual during the year are more than $1,380 for 2024 ($1,420 for 2025), the portion that is over $1,380 for 2024 ($1,420 for 2025) is taxable and must be included in boxes A, G, I and L of the volunteer's RL-1 slip (see courtesy translation RL-1-T).
 If the employment is considered excepted employment under the Québec Pension Plan (QPP) and Québec parental insurance plan (QPIP) (see “Source deductions and contributions” below), do not include that portion in boxes G and I of the RL-1 slip.
 You must also enter “L-2” in a blank box of the RL-1 slip, followed by the amount of the tax-exempt financial compensation amount.

 Exception